JstRelax/web-www-v2/content/security/_index.en.md

 Reports for any vulnerabilities listed here will not be accepted.

-- Spam, social engineering, and physical intrusion are out of scope.
+- Spam, social engineering, and physical intrusion.
 This includes phishing attempts.
 - DoS/DDoS attacks or brute force attacks.
 - Vulnerabilities that only impact non-current browsers (older than 3 versions).
-- Attacks requiring the usage of shared computers, man in the middle or already compromised accounts or devices.
+- Attacks requiring the usage of shared computers or man-in-the-middle.
-- Recently disclosed zero-day vulnerabilities in products where no patch or a recent patch is available.
+- Usage of already compromised accounts or devices.
-- Attacks requiring unrealistic amounts of user interaction
+- Attacks that require unrealistic amounts of user interaction.
 - Reports from automated scanners that involve no testing specific to this program.
 - Not following industry standards.
-- Missing best practices.
+- Missed best practices.
+- Recently disclosed zero-day vulnerabilities in products where no patch is available or only a recent patch is available.

 ### **Nonqualifying vulnerabilities**